 However, some elderly new immigrants stay in the U.S. all the time, making the U.S. their home country and only occasionally visiting their native country.
-Many of the visitors insurance products are not applicable to such individuals as they only provide coverage outside of their home country, which in this case would be outside of the U.S. We have confirmed with the insurance companies that such people can't buy products like Atlas America, Diplomat America, Diplomat LT, WorldMed, Patriot America, Patriot Platinum America, Patriot GoTravel America, etc.
+Many of the visitors insurance products are not applicable to such individuals as they only provide coverage outside of their home country, which in this case would be outside of the U.S. We have confirmed with the insurance companies that such people can't buy products like Atlas America, Diplomat America, Diplomat LT, WorldMed, etc.

 U.S. Based New Immigrant Health Insurance

 Keeping in mind this gap for new immigrants that want health insurance, several companies have created health insurance products specific to such people.
 For example, The Bridge Plan caters to such individuals.
 Generally, you can continue to have such insurance products as long as you are not eligible for Medicare.
 However, there are state specific restrictions on the maximum duration.

 India-Based Visitors Insurance Plans